-[Introduced February 20, 2016; Referred
+[Introduced February 22, 2016;

-to the Committee on Education then Finance.]
+Referred to the Committee on Education.]

-1 A BILL to amend and reenact §18B-10-1 of the Code of West Virginia, 1931, as amended, relating

-2 to a per-credit-hour tuition for community and technical colleges.
+A BILL to amend and reenact §18B-10-1 of the Code of West Virginia, 1931, as amended, relating to tuition rates set by the Higher Education Policy Commission; allowing increase in tuition for undergraduate and graduate students taking more than fifteen and twelve hours, respectively, a semester; and allowing the fixing of different tuition and fees for online course delivery.